Mythri20045/Todo-List-AI/project/README.md

 - Export/import functionality
 - Advanced analytics dashboard

-## Contributing

 This project demonstrates the complete architecture for a production-ready Smart Todo application with AI integration.
 The codebase is structured to easily transition from the current simulation to a full Django backend with real AI services.

-## License

-MIT License - See LICENSE file for details